wincent/masochist/content/wiki/Extracting a project into a separate Subversion repository.md

 ---
 tags: wiki
+title: Extracting a project into a separate Subversion repository
 ---

 This is a more conservative approach than that detailed in the Subversion book.
 Instead of dumping and using `svndumpfilter` to include only the relevant paths, we dump the repository, load the entire repository, and then delete excluded portions by hand: